itsrobel/config/README.md

 add stuff here some time idk

-# DO NOT
+# The Don't

+A note to myself

-ever install nerd-fonts-source-code-pro
-it sucks and messes up font awesome rendering
+- do not ever install nerd-fonts-source-code-pro it sucks and messes up font awesome rendering

+For anyone else who reads this thats not me

+- Do not run anything in the scripts folder
+  - All of that is for my personal set up
+  - Because I am lazy, way to many things are run in root

 # Special Notes